Ondiz/functionalProgramming/edxNotes.md

 ### Derived primitives

-We can read a string from standard input basing on `getChar`
+We can read a string from standard input basing on `getChar`, for instance.